 If a student is granted an incomplete for a course, the student should work to complete the missed work and so remedy the incomplete as soon as possible–and prior to the start of the next semester.
 At the maximum, students have no more than one year in which to remedy the incomplete: after that year the potential credits for the course and tuition for the course are lost, and the incomplete cannot be changed into any real grade.
 The incomplete “I” is thereafter locked permanently on your transcript.

-In all cases it is the responsibility of a student who receives an incomplete to do what is necessary to fix the incomplete well before the one-year window closes: to stay in touch with the professor, to know what work needs to be done, to keep the one-year maximum deadline in view.
+In all cases it is the responsibility of a student who receives an incomplete to pay attention to deadlines and do what is necessary to fix the incomplete well before the one-year window closes: to stay in touch with the professor, to know what work needs to be done, to keep the one-year maximum deadline in view.
 It is not the responsibility of any professor to keep track of incompletes granted in the past, or of the one-year deadline for any incomplete.
 If anyone has any questions about this please, as always, contact the program director at firstname.lastname@example.org